Next Start

 Automotive technicians are constantly presented with new challenges to tackle and solutions to find.
 They get to pursue their passion for vehicles while making customers and clients happy.

 Learn more about what it takes to become an automotive technician and how long mechanic school is in this guide.
-Automotive mechanics, also known as automotive technicians, are in demand in the United States, with hundreds of thousands working at dealerships, in auto repair shops and as mobile technicians throughout the country.
+Automotive mechanics — also known as automotive technicians — are in demand in the United States, with hundreds of thousands working at dealerships, in auto repair shops and as mobile technicians throughout the country.

 Preparing for a Career as an Automotive Mechanic

-According to the U.S. Bureau of Labor Statistics (BLS), employers prefer that automotive technicians have completed a postsecondary program.
-While formal training is not always required, it often is.
-In many cases, training can give an applicant an advantage over someone who has not completed any.
+In many cases, training can help give an applicant an advantage over someone who has not completed any.
 That’s because automotive technician training shows an employer you already have the skills and knowledge you need to succeed in an entry-level position, which reduces time needed for on-the-job training.

 If you know you want a career as an automotive technician, the good news is that programs start every few weeks, so you can dive in when you’re ready.
 As long as you meet the educational requirements, you can enter into a program with no college experience required.